jefeish/demo-days-21_IaC-in-github/README.md

   ```

    #### Immutable / Idempotent

-   - Can destroy the full stack, with all its resources and recreate it at any time
+   - We can destroy the full stack, with all its resources and recreate it at any time
    - We do not create multiple instances of the same version when we re-run the same IaC
    > Note: We do allow for multiple stacks of different versions